-6 Write what is your first (native) language.
-This is the language that you learned at home during your childhood and which you still understand.
-6A Check the box to indicate which of Canada's official languages (French or English) you use most frequently.
-If you do not use French or English, check the "Neither" box.
-One of Canada's objectives with respect to immigration is to support and assist the development of minority language communities in Canada.
-Note: This question is not used for selection purposes.
-7 er centimetres or feet and inches.
-8 Write the color of your e yes.
-9 in a common-law relation ox to indicate your marital status.
-If you are married or onship, indicate the date on which you were married or egan your common-law relationship.
-10 Check the box if you were married or in a common-law relationship in the past.
-If you check "No", go to the next question.
-If you check "Yes", write: the name of your for his or her date of bir the type of relationsl the period of that rel nip (check one box); 11 • e whether you can communicate in English or in French.
-12 Education Write the number of years of formal education that you have completed; Check the box to indicate your highest level of completed education.
-If you have not completed secondary school, check the "No secondary" box. , , If you have not complete This level of education is after elementary school and before college, university, or other formal training: also called high If you have not complete Type of education Secondary This level of education is after elementary school and before college, Type of education Secondary education Trade/ This level of education is after elementary school and before college, university, or other formal training: also called high school. training in an occupation, such as carpentry or auto Type of education Secondary education Trade/ Apprenticeship Non-university This level of education is after elementary school and before college, university, or other formal training: also called high school. training in an occupation, such as carpentry or auto mechanics. training in a profession that requires formal education but not at the university level (for example, dental technician or engineering Type of education Secondary education Trade/ Apprenticeship Non-university certificate/diploma This level of education is after elementary school and before college, university, or other formal training: also called high school. training in an occupation, such as carpentry or auto mechanics. training in a profession that requires formal education but not at the university level (for example, dental technician or engineering technician). an academic degree awarded by a college or university to those who complete the undergraduate curriculum; also called a baccalaureate.
-Examples Type of education Secondary education Trade/ Apprenticeship Non-university certificate/diploma Bachelor's degree This level of education is after elementary school and before college, university, or other formal training: also called high school. training in an occupation, such as carpentry or auto mechanics. training in a profession that requires formal education but not at the university level (for example, dental technician or engineering technician). an academic degree awarded by a college or university to those who complete the undergraduate curriculum; also called a baccalaureate.
+6A (native) language.
+This is the language that you learned labor learned labor learned which you still understand.
+Check the box to indicat the which of Canada's official languages (French or requently.
+If you do not use French or English, check th ctives with respect to immigration is to support pment of minority language communities in Note: This question is n not used for selection purposes.
+7 ner centimetres or feet and inches.
+8 Write the color of your e 9 in a common-law relation ox to indicate your marital status.
+If you are married of onship, indicate the date on which you were married or began your common-law relationship.
+10 re married or in a common-law relationship in the past of the next question. the name of your for his or her date of bir the type of relations the period of that relations hip (check one box); 11 e whether you can communicate in English or in French If you have not complet Type of education ed secondary school, check the "No secondary" box.
+This level of education is This level of education is Secondary education after elementary school and before college, university, or other formal training: also called high Secondary after elementary school and before college, Secondary education Trade/ Apprenticeship after elementary school and before college, university, or other formal training: also called high school. training in an occupation, such as carpentry or auto mechanics.
+Secondary education Trade/ after elementary school and before college, university, or other formal training: also called high school. training in an occupation, such as carpentry or auto mechanics. training in a profession that requires formal education but not at the university level (for example, dental technician or engineering Secondary education Trade/ Apprenticeship Non-university after elementary school and before college, university, or other formal training: also called high school. training in an occupation, such as carpentry or auto mechanics. training in a profession that requires formal education but not at the university level (for Secondary education Trade/ Apprenticeship Non-university certificate/diploma after elementary school and before college, university, or other formal training: also called high school. training in an occupation, such as carpentry or auto mechanics. training in a profession that requires formal education but not at the university level (for example, dental technician or engineering technician). an academic degree awarded by a college or university to those who complete the undergraduate curriculum; also called a baccalaureate.
+Examples Secondary education Trade/ Apprenticeship Non-university certificate/diploma Bachelor's degree after elementary school and before college, university, or other formal training: also called high school. training in an occupation, such as carpentry or auto mechanics. training in a profession that requires formal education but not at the university level (for example, dental technician or engineering technician). an academic degree awarded by a college or university to those who complete the undergraduate curriculum; also called a baccalaureate.
 Examples include a Bachelor of Arts, Science or Education. an academic degree awarded by the graduate school of a college or university.
-You must have completed a Bachelor's degree before a Master's 13 Type of education Secondary education Trade/ Apprenticeship Non-university certificate/diploma Bachelor's degree Master's degree This level of education is after elementary school and before college, university, or other formal training: also called high school. training in an occupation, such as carpentry or auto mechanics. training in a profession that requires formal education but not at the university level (for example, dental technician or engineering technician). an academic degree awarded by a college or university to those who complete the undergraduate curriculum; also called a baccalaureate.
-Examples include a Bachelor of Arts, Science or Education. an academic degree awarded by the graduate school of a college or university.
-You must have completed a Bachelor's degree before a Master's degree can be earned. the highest university degree, usually based on at least three years graduate study and a dissertation.
-Normally, you must have completed a Master's degree before a PhD can be earned.
+You must have completed a Bachelor's degree before a Master's